Defacto2/df2/README.md

   shrink      Reduces the space used in directories.

 Flags:
+      --ascii     suppress all ANSI color feedback
-      --config string   config file (default is config.yaml) -h, --help            help for df2
+  -h, --help      help for df2
-  -q, --quiet           suspend feedback to the terminal
+      --quiet     suppress all feedback except for errors -v, --version   version and information for this program

 Use "df2 [command] --help" for more information about a command.
 ```